calccrypto/OpenPGP/README.md

 If for some reason the program cannot operate on some data properly, an exception will be thrown.

-Tab completion for cygwin might not work.
+Tab completion might not work on cygwin